PedroCotovio/nclustgen/docs/source/getting-started/generating_data.rst

 Generators
 ----------

-This tool provides data generators for bi-clustering and tri-clustering, both generators are based on a (dimensions) abstract class: :doc:`/api-reference/generator`.
+This tool provides data generators for bi-clustering and tri-clustering, both generators are based on :class:`nclustgen.Generator.Generator`, a (dimensions) abstract class.
 A complete explanation of the parameters of the generator can be found in the API reference.

 It can generate real-valued, integer, and categorical datasets, with different settings for cluster patterns, distributions, cluster overlapping, noise, missing values, and other parameters.